zhangzhao2010/aws-cdn-client-perf/README-EN.md

 </p>

 ## 1. Background

-Users may occasionally experience slow resource loading when opening web pages.
-This issue could be caused by various factors, including slow internet speeds, CDN node misrouting, or slow origin server responses.
+Users occasionally experience slow resource loading when opening web pages.
+This issue can be caused by various factors, including slow network speeds, distant CDN nodes, or slow response times from the origin server.
-When debugging such issues, it’s often necessary to collect complete logs tracing the user-side to the origin server.
-In AWS CloudFront, all requests reaching the CloudFront POP points are logged, making it possible to query related logs.
-However, user-side loading metrics (such as DNS resolution time, TCP connection time, request time, and response time) cannot be recorded at the POP points and need to be collected on the user side.
-A common method is to use `curl` to retrieve these metrics.
-However, many end users lack the skills or tools to execute `curl` commands via the terminal.
-Therefore, a convenient tool is needed to help users collect and report these metrics easily.
+When debugging such problems, a complete trace from the user’s side to the origin server is often needed.
+In AWS CloudFront, all requests reaching the CloudFront POP are logged, making it possible to query related logs.
+However, metrics related to user-side loading (e.g., DNS resolution time, TCP connection time, request time, response time, etc.) are not recorded at the POP and must be collected on the user’s side.
+Typically, `curl` is used to collect these metrics, but most end users lack the tools or skills to execute `curl` commands on the command line.
+Thus, a convenient tool is required to allow users to easily collect and report metrics.

-## 2. Tools Overview
+## 2. Tool Description

 This project provides two tools:

 **Metric Collection and Reporting Tool:**
-This tool leverages the browser's Performance API to collect various metrics using JavaScript and uploads them to the server.
-The server uses API Gateway to expose an API endpoint, processes the incoming requests with Lambda, and stores the data in DynamoDB.
+This tool uses the browser’s Performance API to collect metrics in a webpage using JavaScript and reports them to a backend.
+The backend uses API Gateway to expose an API endpoint, processes the reports using Lambda, and stores the data in DynamoDB.

 **Data Visualization Tool:**
-A Python and Streamlit-based tool to query and visualize reported data for analysis easily.
+A Python-based tool developed with Streamlit to query and visualize user-reported data for analysis.

 ## 3. Deployment Steps

 ### 1) Create a DynamoDB Table
-- Table Name: `cdn-perf-reports`
+- **Table Name:** `cdn-perf-reports`
-- Partition Key: `uuid` (String)
+- **Partition Key:** `uuid` (String)
-- Capacity Mode: On-Demand
+- **Capacity Mode:** On-demand

 ### 2) Create a Lambda Function
-- Runtime: Python 3.12
+- **Runtime:** Python 3.12
-- Copy the code from `lambda_function.py`.
+- **Code:** Copy the code from `lambda_function.py`.
-- Configure the Lambda execution role to include permissions for writing to DynamoDB:
+- **Execution Role:** Ensure the Lambda function has permission to write to DynamoDB:

 ```json
 {